 In Florida, domestic violence is any unwanted physical contact between two parties who are in an intimate relationship, including married and unmarried couples as well as parents and children.
-Victims of domestic violence in Florida have the right to seek a temporary restraining order to protect themselves if they feel the abuser has the present ability to carry out the threat of harm against them.
+Victims of domestic violence in Florida have the right to seek temporary restraining orders to protect themselves if they feel their abusers are able to carry out the threat of harm against them.

 At the Law Offices of Jerome P. Ventura, P.A., we represent people who seek temporary restraining orders as well as people who feel they have been unjustly accused of spousal or child abuse.
 Contact us today to discuss your case in a free initial consultation with a South Florida domestic violence attorney.

 Pembroke Pines restraining orders lawyer Jerome Ventura is ready and able to help you resolve any domestic violence issue that may arise in your divorce.
-For an initial limited consultation at no charge, call 954-399-5850 or complete the contact form on this web site.
+For an initial limited consultation at no charge, call 954-438-2828 or complete the contact form on this website.
 Evening appointments are available.